 Digital products and services are a promising (and currently underutilised) route to accessing high-quality services that could empower and assist caregivers in improving reading with their child at home.
 However, some caregivers may struggle to access or prefer not to access local, face-to-face services, such as libraries, storytime and stay-and-play activities.

-We are working with Early Ideas Limited using their app TANDEM, a prototype story creator powered by generative AI, alongside parents and caregivers, early years practitioners and private, public and third-sector organisations.
+We worked with Early Ideas Limited using their app TANDEM, a prototype story creator powered by generative AI, alongside parents and caregivers, early-years practitioners and private, public and third-sector organisations.

-As an innovation partner, we are using the TANDEM app as a probe to help us understand what would be needed to create a high-quality, low-cost and scalable shared reading experience.
-Fundamentally, this should be a stimulating, fun and tailored experience that is desirable, usable, and accessible to parents and caregivers in lower-income households across the UK.
-The project is divided into three phases.
+As an innovation partner, we used the TANDEM app as a probe to help us understand what would be needed to create a high-quality, low-cost and scalable shared reading experience.
+Fundamentally, this had to be a stimulating, fun and tailored experience that is desirable, usable, and accessible to parents and caregivers in lower-income households across the UK.
+The project was divided into three phases.

-The first phase involves recruiting 15 parents and caregivers.
-We will use data sets, including the latest census data, to figure out the local authority and the town where these parents and caregivers are likely to be found.
-Then, we will work with local organisations, such as food banks, libraries, charities and childcare providers in these locations to recruit them for our project.
+The first phase involved recruiting 15 parents and caregivers.
+We used data sets, including the latest census data, to figure out the local authority and the town where these parents and caregivers were likely to be found.
+Then, we worked with local organisations, such as food banks, libraries, charities and childcare providers in these locations to recruit them for our project.

-After recruitment, we will interview these parents and caregivers to:
+After recruitment, we interviewed these parents and caregivers to:

 - establish a baseline for the pilot, inquiring about how often, how long, who with and when caregivers currently read with their children at home